With the CyberItalian method you learn the language in 5 steps:

 There is no average time for learning a language because it always depends on the needs and will of the student.
 Each of us has a different learning and acquisition time.

 Each of our online lessons provides enough material to practice and study for about 3/4 hours or more.
-The successful completion of each Self-Study Courses (Beginner, Intermediate or Advanced) should take you from 30 to 40 hours.
-We recommend that you complete each Self-Study Course in about 2 and half months (and no more than 3-4 months) to avoid long breaks between the lessons.
+The successful completion of each Self-Study Course level (Beginner, Intermediate or Advanced) should take you from 30 to 40 hours.
+We recommend that you complete each Self-Study Course level in about 2 and half months (and no more than 3-4 months) to avoid long breaks between the lessons.
 This means studying about 1 lesson per week (including all the activities, practice, audio listening, pronunciation practice and recording, grammar studies and exercises).
 Some lessons may take you a little longer than others.

 The Tutored Courses last 8 weeks (standard course), 6 weeks (intensive course) or 12 weeks (extented course):